Viktoria Huegel, B.A. M.A. Ph.D.

 My research is driven by the concern with contemporary authoritarianism; it investigates strategies of resistance and aims to revive our democratic imagination.
 More specifically, I am interested in the critique of traditional political paradigms such as authority, political leadership, nationalism, and the state, that still determine theories of social transformation.

-: With Clare Woodford (University of Brighton), I lead the AHRC research network “Wellbeing State,” bringing together international researchers and policy makers to imagine and actualise welfare state politics for the 21st century.
+Rethinking the Welfare State: Together with Clare Woodford (University of Brighton), I lead the AHRC research network “Wellbeing State,” bringing together international researchers and policy makers to imagine and actualise welfare state politics for the 21st century.

 Publications